Are you looking for the best air purifier with washable filter?

 The oscillation function helps distribute clean air more evenly throughout the room by rotating the unit left and right.

-You won’t find that feature on many other air purifiers.
+You won’t find that feature on many other air purifiers except for our #3 review below.

 Finally, the room size coverage is 170 square feet, which is roughly equal to a 10′ x 7′ size room.